chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 error="Message rejected because queue is full"
 ```

 The ingest/compliance service uses a message buffer to queue incoming data.
-If you encounter "Message rejected because queue is full" errors, you can increase the queue size but this will increase CPU and memory usage.
+If you encounter "Message rejected because queue is full" errors, you can increase the queue size, but this will increase CPU and memory usage.

 Example Configuration: